AndreasHeger/CGATReport/doc/Transformations.rst

         experiment2/Sample1 = [1]              Data =  [1,3,1,3]
         experiment2/Sample2 = [3]

-:class:`SphinxReportPlugins.Transformer.TransformerMelt` has no options.
+:class:`CGATReportPlugins.Transformer.TransformerMelt` has no options.

 .. _venn:

 venn
 ====

-The :class:`SphinxReportPlugins.TransformersGeneLists.TransformerVenn`
+The :class:`CGATReportPlugins.TransformersGeneLists.TransformerVenn`
 takes a dictionary of lists and transforms the data so that it is in the correct format for plotting a venn diagram of the overlaps between the lists.
 This :term:`Transformer` understand the following options: